Global Stabilization for Causally Consistent Partial Replication: Simulation Results

-We mainly evaluate our algorithm for a special family of share graphs for the ease of comprehension.
-The graphs we will use are ring graphs of size $n$, with each node to be both a client and a server.
+We evaluate our algorithm for a family of share graphs for the ease of comprehension.
+The graphs used are {\em ring graphs} of size $n$, with each node to be both a client and a server.
 The client of one node will only access the server of that node.
-This family of share graph can represent simple robotic networks in practice -- each node is a robot that stores key-value pairs dependent on its physical location, and only share keys with its neighbors.
-Our algorithm turns out to be very straightforward for this family of share graphs: each node will send heartbeat messages to only its neighbors, and $GST$ is computed as the minimum of the heartbeat values received from its neighbors.
-For the original GentleRain algorithm, it is not clear how to handle partial replication.
-Therefore we adopt the most straightforward approach -- pretending the system as full replication for which GentleRain can achieve causal consistency correctly.
-Then in GentleRain, the $GST$ for each node is computed as the minimum of heartbeat values from all nodes in the ring.
-For example, for a ring graph of size $5$, our algorithm will compute GST for any node as the minimum of the heartbeat values from its $2$ neighbors.
-In GentleRain, the GST is computed as the minimum heart values from all $4$ other nodes.
-Hence intuitively, GentleRain will have smaller $GST$ value at each server comparing to our algorithm because its $GST$ is computed as the minimum of a larger set of heartbeat values.
-This implies that only older versions can be visible to the client comparing to our algorithm, and thus leading to higher remote update visibility latencies.
+This family of share graph can represent simple robotic networks in practice -- each node is a robot that stores key-value pairs depending on its physical location, and only share keys with its neighbors.
+In order to achieve causal consistency, by our algorithm, each node will send heartbeat messages to only its neighbors, and $GST$ is computed as the minimum of the heartbeat values received from its neighbors.
+As for the global stabilization algorithm in GentleRain, they cannot handle partial replication directly.
+Therefore we pretend the system to be fully replicated so that GentleRain can achieve causal consistency correctly.
+Then, in GentleRain, the $GST$ for each node is computed as the minimum of heartbeat values from all nodes in the ring.
+Hence intuitively, GentleRain will have a smaller $GST$ value comparing to our algorithm because its $GST$ is computed as the minimum of a larger set of heartbeat values.
+This implies that only older versions can be visible to the client comparing to our algorithm, which leads to higher remote update visibility latencies.
 Also, the heartbeat message overhead should be larger in GentleRain.

-The machine used in this experiment runs Ubuntu 16.04 with 8-core CPU of 3.4GHZ, 16 GB memory and 128GB SSD storage.
-The program is written in {\em Golang}, and uses standard TCP socket communication.
-The program will execute multiple threads simultaneously, including i) one thread that periodically sends heartbeat messages to its neighbors ii) one thread that periodically sends update messages (due to $PUT$ operations) to target nodes iii) one thread that listens and receives messages from other nodes and iv) one thread that periodically computes $GST$ and checks which remote updates are visible to the client.